makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

 **Goal:** Report on the performance of customer support/service agents across timezones, including the degree to which each global office provides follow-the-sun (FTS) support.

-**Approach:** Create a fictional dataset by using an Excel-based random person and support ticket generator, ensuring the data includes realistic patterns and outliers.
-Then build a Power BI report that summarises patterns and highlights outlers to prompt managerial review.
+**Approach:** Create a fictional dataset by using an Excel-based random person and support ticket generator, ensuring the data includes realistic patterns and outliers, then build a Power BI report that summarises patterns and highlights outlers to prompt managerial review.

 ## RESULT